porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 > 3 And they (the Gods) said: Let there be light; and there was light.

+Articles of Faith James E. Talmage

+> The Godhead: The Trinity.
+Three personages composing the great presiding council of
+> the universe have revealed themselves to man: God the Eternal Father; His Son, Jesus
+> Christ; and the Holy Ghost.
+That these three are separate individuals, physically
+> distinct from each other, is very plainly proved by the accepted records of the divine
+> dealings with man.

 <!-- git add .
 git commit -m ok
 git push -->